discord-math/bot/README.md

 - `tag unalias <name>` -- remove an alias.
 The last alias for a factoid cannot be removed -- use `tag delete` instead.
 - `tag info <name>` -- show info about a factoid.
 - `tag top` -- show factoid usage statistics.
+- ``tag flags <name> `<json>` `` -- set flags on a factoid.
+Factoids with flags can only be edited by admins.
+The flags are a JSON dictionary with the following keys:
+    - `"mentions"` -- if true, an invocation of the factoid will ping the roles and users in its contents.
+    - `"priv"` -- a string referring to a privilege set (configured with `priv`) that is required to use the factoid.
+    - `"location"` -- a string referring to a location (configured with `location`) where the factoid can be used.
+- `tag flags <name>` -- show flags on the given factoid.

 Config:
 - ``config plugins.factoids prefix `"<prefix>"` `` -- prefix for recalling factoids, could be distrinct from the bot prefix.